iGyalchester/BakendJab/README.md

 - Endpoint needed to get all category of books in the book store
 - Endpoint needed to get a book's category by USING THE BOOK'S ID

-### Requirments describing each Book and Category:
+### Backend Requirments describing each Book and Category:
 A Category must have the following:
 - A unique way to identify the category and a name